Mandan sophomore Anna Huettl wins West Region golf title, Century claims team crown

 "It was a great day for our team," Huettl said.
 "Aysia played amazing.
 We all went out there to do our best and it went really well."

-Huettl and the Braves are hoping for more of the same next week in Fargo.
+Huettl and the Braves are hoping for more of the same in Fargo.

 "I think we're just gonna go out as a team and try to play our game," she said.
 "If we do that, we'll be happy with whatever happens."